Yemen entry requirements for Jordan passport holders

 Valid passport

-Your passport must be valid for at least 6 months from your date of entry into Yemen.
-Airlines at Amman check this before boarding — no exceptions.
+Your passport must be valid for at least 6 months beyond your intended departure from Yemen.
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.

 Required